mysqljs/mysql/Readme.md

    entrance ("long stack traces").
 Slight performance penalty for most calls.
    (Default: `true`)
 * `multipleStatements`: Allow multiple mysql statements per query.
-Be careful with this, it exposes you to SQL injection attacks.
+Be careful with this, it could increase the scope of SQL injection attacks.
 (Default: `false`)
 * `flags`: List of connection flags to use other than the default ones.
 It is also possible to blacklist default ones.
 For more information, check [Connection Flags](#connection-flags).